Addiction Services

 Michelle’s Story

 At 21, Michelle had her own apartment, a psychology degree and a promising future.
 But she lost it all when she became addicted to alcohol and opiates.
-After several attempts at detox, Michelle found Bay Cove, where she was challenged to fight for her sobriety, and given the tools, techniques and support she needed.
+After several attempts at detox, Michelle found Bay Cove, where she was challenged to fight for her sobriety, and given the tools, techniques, and support she needed.

 Substance use disorder is a disease that takes a terrible toll on those afflicted with it, as well as their families and support systems.
 Bay Cove specializes in providing a continuum of substance use disorder services, including detoxification, short-term residential programming, individual and group counseling, and outpatient treatment for opiate addiction.